TNLegend/crous_bot/README.md

 ## Installation

-First, you need to clone this repository or download the script to your local machine.
+First, clone this repository or download the script to your local machine.
 After obtaining the script, install the required Python libraries using pip:

 ```bash
 pip install requests beautifulsoup4 python-dotenv